paulmooreparks/Xfer/README.md

 ### Grouped Let Bindings (`script` PI)

-The `script` PI batches multiple `let` bindings so they all execute before the next element is parsed.
-(Current implementation: only plain `let` is supported; other operators or expression evaluations inside the `script` PI tuple are not yet active.)
+The `script` PI batches multiple `let` bindings so they all complete before the next element parses.
+(Today: only `let` forms are recognized; future operator expressions may be enabled.)

 ```xfer
 <! script (